JPMorgan launches damage control after Dimon’s China prank

 Careful balancing

-And while Dimon’s comments have been met, so far at least, with the silence of Chinese government officials, the country has a history of cracking down on companies and individuals who appear to challenge its policies, especially on sensitive issues such as the legitimacy of the Communist Party or Taiwan.
-UBS Group AG was pressured to fire its chief economist in 2019, Paul Donovan, after he commented on a “Chinese pig” in a note on rising consumer prices.
-He later apologized, saying it was “innocently intentional.”
+And while Dimon’s comments have been met, so far at least, with the silence of Chinese government officials, the country has a history of cracking down on companies and individuals who appear to defy its policies, especially on sensitive issues such as the legitimacy of the Communist Party or Taiwan.
+UBS Group AG came under pressure to fire its chief economist in 2019, Paul Donovan, after he commented on a “Chinese pig” in a note on rising consumer prices.
+He later apologized, saying it was “innocently intentional”.

 Dimon’s retraction also highlights the path companies have to tread carefully when dealing with a government sensitive to perceived slights in a country where potential profits are high.
 In 2019, after the Houston Rockets general manager tweeted a message of support for Hong Kong protesters, National Basketball Association Commissioner Adam Silver came under fire for trying to appease both parties in his initial response. .

-Last year, when faced with a harsh backlash for referring to Hong Kong and Taiwan as countries, fashion brands Coach and Versace quickly issued apologies to reassure consumers and correct their websites to show respect for “the sentiments of the Chinese people ”and“ national sovereignty ”.
+Last year, when faced with a harsh backlash for referring to Hong Kong and Taiwan as countries, fashion brands Coach and Versace quickly issued apologies to calm consumers and correct their websites to show respect for “the sentiments of the Chinese people “and” national sovereignty. “

 Opportunities in China